-The Directors are pleased to submit their report on the affairs of Fidelity Bank Plc (the Bank), together with the financial statements and auditor's report for the period ended 30 June 2020.
+The Directors are pleased to submit their report on the affairs of Fidelity Bank Plc (the Bank), together with the financial statements and auditors report for the Year ended 31 December 2020.

-1 Results
+1. Results

 Highlights of the Bank's operating results for the year under review are as follows: